geo-martino/aiorequestful/docs/guides/request.rst

 .. literalinclude:: scripts/request/payload.py
    :language: Python
-   :start-after: # PART 1
+   :start-after: # ASSIGNMENT
-   :end-before: # PART 2
+   :end-before: # END

 By doing so, we ensure that our :py:class:`.RequestHandler` only returns data in a format that we expect.
 The :py:class:`.JSONPayloadHandler` is set to fail if the data given to it is not valid JSON data.